Procedures and Compliance

-Please note: The visitor register MUST be completed by the company or operation that is being visited.
+The visitor register must be completed by the company or operation that is being visited.

 Registering a Visitor

-For ease of use and access, click here to access the POTL Visitor Register.
+If you already have a login and password, click here to access the POTL Visitor Register.

 Permission to operate a Drone (UAV) within the port boundary must be obtained from the POTL Property and Infrastructure Manager.
 Requests for permission must be made Monday-Friday, between 7am and 5pm, at least 24 hours prior to flight.
-A detailed plan of the flight, the operation being filmed and the safety plan for the Drone Operator must be sent to POTL at firstname.lastname@example.org.
+Drone operators must complete the Drone (UAV) Health and Safety Plan at the back of the POTL Drone Policy and email it to POTL at firstname.lastname@example.org.
 Permission will be granted via return email.
 Refer to the policy document below for detailed operating rules.
 NO POTL PERMISSION = NO FLIGHT.